 Tayo Aluko.
 Writer, Performer, Producer.
 Tayo was born in Nigeria, and now lives in Liverpool.
-He worked until recently as an architect and property developer, with a special but frustrated interest in eco-friendly construction.
-He has fronted orchestras as baritone soloist in British concert halls, and has also sung in Germany, Ireland and Nigeria.
-He has performed lead roles in such operas and musicals as Nabucco, Kiss Me Kate and Anything Goes.
-CALL MR ROBESON won the Argus Angel Award for Artistic Excellence and Best Male Performer Award at the 2008 Brighton Festival Fringe, two Merit Awards for Excellence in London in 2010 and three awards at the London Ontario Fringe last June.
+He worked previously as an architect and property developer, with a special but frustrated interest in eco-friendly construction.
+He has fronted orchestras as baritone soloist in British concert halls, and has also performed lead roles in such operas and musicals as Nabucco, Kiss Me Kate and Anything Goes.
+CALL MR ROBESON won the Argus Angel Award for Artistic Excellence and Best Male Performer Award at the 2008 Brighton Festival Fringe, and three awards at the London Ontario Fringe in June 2012.
 He has performed the play around the UK, the United States of America, Canada and Nigeria, and at New York's Carnegie Hall in February 2012 for his 50th birthday.
 His other piece titled FROM BLACK AFRICA TO THE WHITE HOUSE - a talk about Black Political Resistance, illustrated with Spirituals has also been performed in three continents.
 He researched, wrote and narrated to camera a piece on West African History before the Trans-Atlantic Slave Trade, which forms part of the permanent exhibit at Liverpool's International Slavery Museum.
 His 15-minute play, HALF MOON, which also deals with ancient Africa has been performed several times in the UK.
+He has recently been appointed president of the Birmingham Clarion Singers.